 Provide unified interfaces to optimization solutions.

 A unified interface to a cobra.Model optimization solution.

-Solution is meant to be constructed by get_solution please look at that function to fully understand the Solution class.
+Solution is meant to be constructed by get_solution please look at that function to fully understand the Solution class objective_value float - The (optimal) value for the objective function.